Culler-Shalen seminorms of fillings of the Whitehead link exterior: The total Culler-Shalen seminorm

 From these equations, we then obtain a linear system which we can try to solve for the unknown coefficients $a_{j}$ and $s$.
 Note that depending on the range of the filling slope $\pqslope$, the parametrization of the boundary slope $\beta_{2}$ changes (cf.\ table~\ref{tab:boundary-slopes-Wrh} on page \pageref{tab:boundary-slopes-Wrh}), and hence we get different distances and accordingly different linear systems for each range.
 We will therefore discuss each range in sequence.

-While there are some cases (when $p/q\in(3,4)$ or $p/q\in(4,6)$), when the linear system already determines a unique solution, it is in general underdetermined and we need more information.
-This is where we use the upper bound for the total minimal seminorm $s$ obtained in Theorem~\ref{thm:minimal-seminorm-is-number-of-characters-of-preps} (cf.\ section~\ref{sec:minimal-CS-norm}).
+While there are some cases (when $p/q\in(3,4)$ or $p/q\in(4,6)$) when the linear system already determines a unique solution, the system is in general underdetermined and we need more information.
+This is where we use the upper bound for the total minimal seminorm $s$ established in Theorem~\ref{thm:minimal-seminorm-is-number-of-characters-of-preps}.
+In two sub-cases ($\pqslope\in (2,3)$ and $\pqslope>6$), it turns out that even this is not yet sufficient, but using a symmetry argument about the resultant $\res_{p,q}$, we can reduce the case to one which was already proven before.